galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Short summary generated by BUSCO indicates that reference genome contains :
+> > Short summary generated by BUSCO indicates that reference genome contains:
 > > 1.
 2327 Complete BUSCOs (of which 2302 are single-copy and 25 are duplicated),
 > > 2.
 13 fragmented BUSCOs,
 > > 3.
 109 missing BUSCOs.
 > >
-> > Short summary generated by BUSCO indicates that Flye assembly contains :
+> > Short summary generated by BUSCO indicates that Flye assembly contains:
 > > 1.
 2348 complete BUSCOs (2310 single-copy and 38 duplicated),
 > > 2.
 8 fragmented BUSCOs
 > > 3.
 93 missing BUSCOs.